Fairness.com Site in Transition

 • get profiles of almost 10,000 people, publications, and organizations involved in fairness issues

-After 2007 our focus shifted to developing NowComment, a free and very sophisticated cloud-based collaboration tool for threaded discussion and annotation of online multimedia documents.
+After 2007 our focus shifted to developing NowComment, a free and very sophisticated online collaboration tool for threaded discussion and annotation of multimedia documents.
+It’s still the only tool we know that handles granular commenting on text, images, and video (all in the same document!).
 NowComment is great at facilitating rich, in-depth conversations by showing threaded comments “in context” with a source document; see its impressive feature list and reviews like this one.
-It’s still the only tool we know that handles granular commenting on text, images, and video (all in the same document!).
-That development period ended when we transferred NowComment to nationally-known EdTech expert Paul Allison in August 2018.
+Our NowComment development period ended when we transferred NowComment to nationally-known EdTech expert Paul Allison.